 Depending on the type of insurance, this is a product that consumers don't typically seek out.
 And that’s why insurance providers rely on aggressive sales tactics and promotions to make sales.

 Popular brands in this industry include Allstate, Aflac, Acuity Insurance, Aetna, 21st Century Insurance, Cigna, and many others.

 Even though retailers come in different shapes and sizes, the retail industry is generally known for having a short sales cycle.
 As a result, they use promotions, discounts, and other aggressive tactics to convince customers to buy from them regularly.

 Walmart, Target, Costco, and and Amazon are examples of popular major retailers.

 Car salespeople are famous for using aggressive sales tactics and promotions to drive sales.
 And the entire industry uses a sales orientation approach since every car dealer wants people to buy from them instead of their competitors.

 Some car dealers that are household names include Ford, Toyota, Chevrolet, Honda, GM, and so on.

 Sales Orientation in Marketing

-While a sales orientation approach might seem like an outbound technique, you can actually use inbound methodology to help guide you in the process.
+So, even though a sales orientation approach is more of an outbound technique, you can use the inbound methodology to guide you in the process.